Fort Myers Truck Accident Attorneys

 Anyone who’s spent more than a few hours on an interstate highway knows firsthand just how intimidating it can feel to drive near a commercial truck.
 They are massive in weight and size and their visibility is reduced, making them a threat to other passengers and pedestrians, especially if the driver is being less than attentive.

 Unfortunately, commercial trucking accidents happen with alarming frequency in Florida.
-The victims are usually the occupants of much smaller cars, and the disparity in size alone is enough to put them in tremendous danger in the event of a crash.
+The victims are usually the occupants of much smaller cars and the disparity in size alone is enough to put them in tremendous danger in the event of a crash.

 Those who survive trucking accidents usually come away with severe injuries, many of them long-term or permanent.
-The catastrophic nature of these accidents gives rise to mountainous medical bills and other expenses, and litigation is not uncommon.
+The catastrophic nature of these accidents gives rise to mountainous medical bills and other expenses and litigation is not uncommon.

 As Fort Myers truck accident attorneys, we have helped many victims and victims’ families in the aftermath of Florida trucking accidents, so we understand the particular challenges that these cases pose.
+Backed by more than 40 years of combined legal experience, we have the knowledge and skills necessary to help you get the compensation you are owed.

 Because large trucks are generally owned or operated by large corporations, victims find themselves facing an army of attorneys and insurance representatives on the other side.
-And because the financial stakes are so high, those companies do everything in their power to undervalue and disparage the victims’ legitimate claims to compensation.
+Also, because the financial stakes are so high, those companies do everything in their power to undervalue and disparage the victims’ legitimate claims to compensation.

 Our job as Fort Myers truck accident attorneys is to level the playing field, insist that the companies and the lawyers on the other side play by the rules, and aggressively pursue every single penny that you and your family deserve.